MechaResearch/MechaPwn/README.md

 # MechaPwn

+Disclaimer: DO NOT USE A ON A REAL DTL/DEX; This sets the QA flag which forces the use of the retail keystore, this would break memory card compatibility.

+Real DEX (non QA) flags have not been added to the public version of mechapwn for your own safety.

+The authors hold no responsibility should you break/damage your Playstation 2 console using this software

 This tool can be used to change the region and configuration flags from Dragon based mechacon consoles

 This means Playstation 2 consoles from the SCPH-5000X systems all the way to the SCPH-90000X are supported